 As the days passed, the bruises came more and more to the surface.
 The big one here must be exactly where the tendon was cut.
 (You can still see the marks the surgeon made on my knee with a sharpie.)

-Eventually I got my stitches out and threw that damn stocking away that I was wearing on the right leg.
-My days became filled with: eat a very tiny amount, take drugs, sleep, eat a tiny amount, take more drugs, sleep, text, drugs, sleep, pee, don't forget to try to eat, cry, cry, cry.
+Eventually I got my stitches out and my days became filled with: eat a very tiny amount, take drugs, sleep, eat a tiny amount, take more drugs, sleep, text, drugs, sleep, pee, don't forget to try to eat, cry, cry, cry.
 Gradually, I moved to the front room so I could sit at my computer.
 My sister said sorry for your luck, read the Gospel.
 People were tired of me crying about my knee, for sure.

 HALLELUYAH.

-My ankle swelling went down.
-Some bruises starting disappearing - not all of them.
+My ankle swelling went down and some bruises starting disappearing.

 My knee became more knee-like.
 With the shower chair I could shave my legs!

-I just had to have a little more patience, a whole lot of faith, and give it time to heal.
+I just had to give it time to heal.

 Gina